Physical Activity Guidelines for Americans

+Science-based guidance to help Americans aged 6 and older.
 Improve their health through appropriate physical activity.
-Developed with health professionals and policymakers in mind, the Guidelines can help you.
+Developed with health professionals and policymakers in mind, the guidelines can help you.

 Together, the two documents provide guidance on the importance of being physically active and eating a healthy diet to promote good health and reduce the risk of chronic diseases.

 The primary audiences for the Physical Activity Guidelines are policymakers and health professionals.
 These guidelines are designed to provide information and guidance on the types and amounts of physical activity that provide substantial health benefits.

 This information may also be useful to interested members of the public.
 The main idea behind the guidelines is that regular physical activity over months and years can produce long-term health benefits.
 Realizing these health benefits requires physical activity each week.